ORGANIZED SHOTGUN & ACTION PISTOL SHOOTS

 AND RANGE RULES

-Every Sunday at 9 a.m., even during the cold winter months, clay target shooting enthusiasts meet for an organized shoot which includes trap, skeet and five-stand sporting clays.
+Every Sunday at 9:00 AM to 12:00 PM and Wednesday afternoon, even during the cold winter months, clay target shooting enthusiasts meet for an organized shoot which includes trap, skeet and five-stand sporting clays.
 Members are encouraged to bring non-members as guests to these type of events.

 Pistol Action Shoots

 Now that we have a new dedicated pistol range at the club, when there is enough interest we sometimes have action pistol shoots where targets are set up with paper or steel targets for timed shooting competitions.
 As interest in participation and organizing help increases for pistol shooting events grows, we will host pistol shoots on a more regular basis.

 PRESQUE ISLE FISH AND GAME CLUB RANGE RULES

 The Presque Isle Fish and Game Club was established in 1947, and two of the shooting ranges have been in continuous operation since the Club was founded.
 An upper pistol range was established in 2015.
 MRS 2806, “grandfathers” us and protects us from law suits regarding noise and other nuisance complaints.
 However, this does not mean that we should have complete disregard for our civic responsibility to be a “good neighbor”.
 The following rules have been drafted by the Range Committee and the Board of Directors to ensure safety, provide a clean range, limit damage to Club property, ensure that only authorized persons use the ranges, and maintain a “good neighbor policy”.
 The Board may amend these rules or make exceptions to them as the need arises.
 By signing a copy of these rules, you agree to be compliant with them and report any violations to the Board.